-I'm going to name a pattern because it's so consistent it should be a law.
 Call it the Proptech Pivot.
 Every proptech company starts with a workflow problem.
 Every one discovers the workflow is commoditizable but the data isn't.
 Every one pivots to intelligence.
 The sequence is predictable down to the quarter.
-I watched it happen from inside, I watched it happen to competitors, and I've watched it happen to every company I've consulted with since.
+I watched it happen from inside, I watched it happen to competitors, and I've watched it happen in every company I've worked with since.
 The pattern is so reliable that when a proptech founder tells me their competitive advantage is their workflow, I already know what they'll be selling in eighteen months.

 I watched this happen from inside Staircase.
-We built workflow automation for county data normalization.
+I built workflow automation for county data normalization.
 The workflow was replicable -- any team with enough engineers could scrape county sites and normalize schemas.
 What wasn't replicable was three years of accumulated data covering 3,100+ counties with quality signals, temporal depth, and entity resolution that only emerge from processing millions of records.
 The workflow was commoditizable.
 The county data wasn't.
-That's where the money was.

 The evidence is everywhere